 FSA’s follow a strict “Use or Lose” rule: Whatever money is not used will be lost at the end of the year, so be conservative when determining your annual election.

 Dependent Day Care Accounts are used for reimbursement of eligible dependent day care expenses incurred to allow you (and your spouse) to continue working.
-You may allocate up to $5,000 pre-tax per calendar year for reimbursement of dependent care services.American Fidelity Assurance Company
+You may allocate up to $5,000 pre-tax per calendar year for reimbursement of dependent care services.CONTACT INFO:Alan Renken(800) 365-8306 Ext.
+234OPEN ENROLLMENT is the time to ENROLL or RENEW!Important reminders:

 - Flexible Spending Accounts for unreimbursed Medical and/or Dependent Care Expenses are not automatically renewed.
 You must sign up each year during open enrollment.